andrej-ilic/gifi/README.md

 # Gifi
-A project for my Client-side Web Technologie' class made using the [Giphy API](https://developers.giphy.com).
+A project for my Client-side Web Technologies class made using the [Giphy API](https://developers.giphy.com).